 The Ketchum Manufacturing Company Limited has provided \$2,000 in Dominion of Canada Bonds, the interest on which is used for an annual prize available to a Nova Scotia Agricultural College graduate registered in the Animal Science option.
 The prize is awarded to a worthy student with a satisfactory academic standing.
-Application for this prize must be made to the Registrar before April 1 of the applicant's last year at the Nova Scotia Agricultural College.
+The selection of the recipient is made by the Scholarships Committee of NSAC.
+No application is necessary.